raoumairwaheed/yolov8-Object-detection-web-application-flask/readme.md

-# Live Object Detection Web Application
+# Live Object Detection Flask Web Application using YOLOv8

 The Live Object Detection web application is a Flask-based application that allows users to perform real-time object detection on a live video stream or a video URL.
 It utilizes the YOLOv8 (You Only Look Once) model for object detection and provides an interactive interface to control various settings for the video stream and detection.